 The styles and levels of investment in video content vary widely across brands and industries.
 A major publisher like Vogue invests in a range of content styles from lo-fi BTS style videos, to highly produced campaign style shoots, while a retail brand like Levi’s leans into a home video style vibe in its video content—regardless of the budget and the size of the team behind the production.
 This means that when it comes to finding the right video strategy for your brand, it can depend on a number of factors, including but not limited to your specific industry, your unique audience, and the brand story you want to tell through video.

 Let’s get down to the data.
 It’s no secret that lo-fi video production requires a fraction of the cost of high-quality video content.
 But, will your video performance suffer as a result?
-We analyzed the engagement rate, effectiveness rate, average video views and average reach of lo-fi and hi-fi video content across the leading beauty, fashion, luxury, retail, and media and publishing brands to help inform your video strategy and catch you up on the latest trends across each unique industry.
+We analyzed the engagement rate, effectiveness rate, average video views and average reach of lo-fi and hi-fi video content beauty, fashion, luxury, retail, and media and publishing brands to help inform your video strategy and catch you up on the latest trends across each unique industry.

 While all industries’ lo-fi content outperforms hi-fi content, fashion and beauty notice the biggest lift when posting lo-fi.